-The Melrose Public Library was born officially at a Town Meeting on March 27, 1871.
+The Melrose Public Library was founded at a Town Meeting on March 27, 1871.
 One end of the Selectmen’s room in the Waverly Block on Essex Street (now known as Waverly Apartments) was made available for a modest collection of books.
 In 1874, the library was moved to a room at the newly constructed Town Hall and in 1895, due to a need for more space, the library was relocated to the new Y.M.C.A. building on Main Street.

 With the arrival of the twentieth century, the fifty year old Town of Melrose became a City – a City that had grown in half a century from 1,200 to 12,000 citizens.
 Aware of the urgent need for a larger library facility, Mayor John Larrabee and other citizens persuaded Andrew Carnegie to make a substantial contribution for the construction of a library building.
 A handsome new building, recognized as the bases for the present enlarged plant, was erected on the West Emerson Street site of the old High School, which had been destroyed by fire in 1897.
 The new building opened on April 15, 1904.